kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/graph-setup.md

 The system will only keep rows with non-N/A timestamps.
 In case there exists multiple time columns in the table, pick the column as time column that most likely refers to the create time of the event.
 For example, `create_time` should be preferred over `update_time`.

+### End Time Column

+An end time column specifies the timestamp at which an event or row stopped being active.
+It is used to exclude in-context examples that have already expired relative to a given anchor time.
+End time column data must obey to datetime format to be correctly parsed by `pandas.to_datetime`.
+Each table can have at most one end time column.
+If both a time column and an end time column are present, they must refer to different columns in the dataset.
+An end time column is optional and typically only appears alongside a time column.

 ## Graph Schema